avanikawa/docs_haptik/docs/bot-builder/basic/bot-says.md

 ## Types of Responses

+Depending on how the node is built, the Bot Says section can have three types of responses - **Bot Says**, **Entity Response**, **Final Response**.

+You can check out the video below to understand this.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ByccYrTuBA0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Depending on how the node is built, the Bot Says section can have three types of responses:

 ### Bot Says